 3. Build a vertical wine rack.
 If you are a little more into wine and tend to have more bottles onboard, a great option is to convert a small top-opening locker into a vertical wine rack.

-I wish I’d taken a picture of ours, but it’s actually very simple to do — it will probably only take an hour or two to make, depending on how far away the store is!
+This is simpler to do than it sounds.
+A vertical wine rack will probably only take an hour or two to make, depending on how far away the store is!
 First, find a locker that is slightly taller than a bottle of wine and empty it out.
 The bottom of the locker does NOT have to be totally flat.
 Decide how much of the space you want to devote to the wine rack . . . or how many bottles you want it to hold.
 You don’t have to use the entire locker!

 Buy some 4″ PVC and cut it into 8″ lengths.
 You need one piece per bottle that you intend to store.
 Stand the PVC pieces up in the locker in sort of a honeycomb pattern and see how they’ll fit together, then remove all but two of the pieces.